Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 ---

-### TECHNOLOGIES USED
+### Technologies Used
 - Microsoft Excel [Download here](https://www.microsoft.com)
   1. For Data Cleaning
   2. For Analysis
   3. For Data  Visualization
-- SQL-  Structured Query Language for querying of data.
+- SQL-  Structured Query Language
+  1. For querying of data.
+  2. For storing data.
+  3. For managing data and,
+  4. For manipulating data.
-- POWER BI for beautiful and interactive data visualizations.
+- POWER BI
+  1. For beautiful and interactive data visualizations.
+  2. For insightful data reports.
+  3. For retrieving data from different sources.
+- Github
-- Github for Portfolio Building.
+  1. For Portfolio Building.
+  2. For collaboration and teamwork

   Therefore, this project aims to equip stakeholders of the brand with actionable insights to enhance sales strategies, boost customer retention, and streamline inventory management.
 ---